ethereumbuilders/eth.community/README.md

 ## Getting Started

-To run the SydJS site locally, there are a few things to set up.
+To run the site locally, there are a few things to set up.

 Because we have some private keys for our MongoDB, Cloudinary and Mandrill accounts, you'll need to set up your own equivalents before the site will run properly.

-_If you're looking to work on the SydJS site and want access to our accounts, please get in touch_
+_If you're looking to work on the  site and want access to our accounts, please get in touch_

 ### Install Node.js and MongoDB

-You'll need node 0.10.x and npm 1.3.x installed to run SydJS.
+You'll need node 0.10.x and npm 1.3.x installed to run it.
 The easiest way is to download the installers from [nodejs.org](http://nodejs.org).

 You'll also need MongoDB 2.4.x - if you're on a Mac, the easiest way is to install [homebrew](http://brew.sh) and then run `brew install mongo`.

 If you're on a Mac you'll also need Xcode and the Command Line Tools installed or the build process won't work.

-### Setting up your copy of SydJS
+### Setting up your copy of the website

 Get a local copy of the site by cloning this repository, or fork it to work on your own copy.